mbpassos/challenge_HUUB/README.md

 ## Making the project run

 two command must be used in the terminal for the project to start running:
+1. create .env file
+2. php artisan key:generate
-1. php artisan serve
+3. php artisan serve
-2. npm run watch
+4. npm run watch

 ## Approach